 We are very excited to have plenty more space for outdoor activities and for our furry and feathered farm animals to roam.

-But most importantly, this extra space will allow us to provide small-scale, residential supported homes for those living with disability on the Sunshine Coast.
+But most importantly, this extra space will allow us to provide small-scale, residential supported homes for those with disability on the Sunshine Coast.

-Sunshine Butterflies growth has brought with it many individuals and families who are in need of support, new and innovative programs and activities for people living with a disability, multiple community partnerships, and a more inclusive and supportive environment for people of all abilities.
+Sunshine Butterflies growth has brought with it many individuals and families who are in need of support, new and innovative programs and activities for people with a disability, multiple community partnerships, and a more inclusive and supportive environment for people of all abilities.

 Throughout the challenges and changes Sunshine Butterflies has experienced over the past 10 years, we continue to put our members and their families at the core of all of our activities and we look forward to what the future holds.